 Below is our year group Collective Worship rota.
 As you can see, each week is the responsibility of a different form/department/individual with a different theme each week (mostly based on the previous Sunday’s Gospel).
 This ensures that everyone in our school is involved in planning and delivering collective worship at least once throughout the year!

-Below you will find a link to our policy on structuring Collective Worship.
+Below you will also find a link to our policy on structuring Collective Worship.

 Collective Worship Documents